 - What happens: Severe impairment of awareness and coordination; likelihood of unfavorable side effects such as nausea, anxiety, and elevated heart rate.

-- Whom it's for: THC users with extensive experience and high tolerance levels; patients with cancer, inflammatory diseases, or other situations that call for hefty doses.
+- Whom it's for: THC users with extensive experience and edible high tolerance levels; patients with cancer, inflammatory diseases, or other situations that call for hefty high doses.

 Factors Affecting THC Dosage

 Understanding THC dosage is not a one-size-fits-all endeavor.
 It's influenced by various factors that can significantly impact your cannabis experience.

 In this section, we'll explore the key factors that play a pivotal role in determining your THC dosage and how they can affect your journey into the world of cannabis.

 Your body's metabolic rate can greatly affect how quickly THC is processed.
 A faster metabolism may result in a quicker onset and shorter duration of effects, while a slower metabolism can have the opposite effect.

 Regular cannabis users often develop a edible high tolerance to THC over time.
 This means that they may require higher doses to achieve the same effects they once experienced with lower doses.

 Your genetic makeup can influence how your body responds to THC.
 Some people may be genetically predisposed to be more sensitive to its effects, while others may have a high tolerance.

 Smoking cannabis involves inhaling the vaporized cannabinoids, resulting in rapid onset but shorter-lasting effects.
 Dosing can be more easily controlled with smoking.

 Similar to smoking but typically considered a healthier alternative, vaping offers precise dosing and a quicker onset than edibles.